hypervel/hypervel.org/docs/docs/seeding.md

 ```

 ::: note
 You may type-hint any dependencies you need within the `run` method's signature.
-They will automatically be resolved via the Laravel Hyperf [service container](/docs/container).
+They will automatically be resolved via the Hypervel [service container](/docs/container).
 :::

 ### Using Model Factories